box/box-ui-elements/README.md

 \* _These components utilize code splitting.
 See the [Code Splitting](#code-splitting) section for more information._

 ### Code Splitting
 [Code splitting](https://webpack.js.org/guides/code-splitting/) is currently supported for some UI Elements.
-In order to use an Element with code splitting, you will need to build the Element with webpack by importing it from the `es` folder in our npm package.
+In order to use an Element with code splitting, you need to set it up in webpack.

 ### Stylesheets
-Each Box UI Elements requires its corresponding stylesheet to render properly.
-To import these stylesheets as modules (e.g. `import 'box-ui-elements/dist/sidebar.css';`), your project must integrate with Webpack's style-loader and css-loader.
-Alternatively, you can include the stylesheets in your application's HTML via `<style>` tags.
+Box UI Elements use [SCSS stylesheets](https://sass-lang.com/guide).
+Each of the Elements include their corresponding SCSS stylesheet to render properly.
+Once you `import` an Element within your React app, the corresponding stylesheet will automatically get included.
+However, you will need to [setup webpack](https://github.com/webpack-contrib/mini-css-extract-plugin#minimal-example) to handle `.scss` files by using the sass-loader / css-loader.
+This will direct webpack to properly include our SCSS files in your final CSS output.
+A sample configuration is [shown here](https://github.com/box/box-ui-elements-demo/blob/master/webpack.config.js) under the rules section.

 ### Browser Support
 * Desktop Chrome, Firefox, Safari, Edge (latest 2 versions)